mlanza/atomic/docs/abstraction-thinking.md

     | PaidCart of PaidCartData
 ```

-The 3 concrete types here fall under the abstraction `Cart`.
-Where the former example offers an umbrella category, Shape, and the 3 disparate types the program is aware of, the latter example offers a single concept, Cart, in 3 different forms.
+The 3 concrete types here fall under the abstraction `ShoppingCart`.
+Where the former example offers an umbrella category, `Shape`, and the 3 disparate types the program is aware of, the latter example offers a single concept, `ShoppingCart`, in 3 different forms.

 Protocols, being just another approach to polymorphism, can well handle both scenarios.
 Furthermore, because JavaScript is a dynamic language, they can be adapted at runtime by anyone who wants to extend the abstraction.
 This may be the original developer or a third-party developer.